American Legion Baseball Registration cut-off date for the 2022 season is 1 January 2022

 This is Larry Vannoy, American Legion Madison County and Madison Post 229 Commander.
 Please take a minute to read this letter about American Legion Baseball.

 We have secured Bob Jones and James Clements ball fields; I am confident other school ball fields will be available should we need them.
 Our high school coaches are huge advocates because of the competitive, less expensive option.
 Player fees range about $250 - $300, significantly less than the traditional travel team.
 Most games are played against other legion community teams but are not required to do so.
-Seldom are teams require overnight stays unless your team plans to play in out of area multi-day tournaments.
+Seldom do teams require overnight stays, unless your team plans to play in out-of-area multi-day tournaments.
 Fees include supplemental medical insurance, team liability insurance, coach criminal background checks, a uniform, and all ball play fees.
 We are also seeking team sponsors that could significantly reduce the cost to play.
 Teams can also play tournaments outside the legion should they as you would see in a traditional travel team.
 American Legion Baseball is a competitive program.
 Players come in as part of a school team, pre-formed prior travel teams or individual players wanting to join a team.

 The Baseball program offers opportunities in three age divisions: Junior Varsity, Varsity and 19U for state championships.
 The 19U division state champion can advance to Regional tournament and possibly the American Legion World Series.

 The Junior Varsity division is designed for the rising 9th and 10th graders, however, we will accept players that are not moving into the 9th grade as long as they turn 13 sometime this year.
 The Varsity division is open for all players with at least one remaining season of High School athletic eligibility.
 The 19U (Senior Division) division is designed for recent high school graduates and younger players with a possibility that some prior year graduated players may be eligible.